lilibethocando/fastapi_project/README.md

 4. Witness your creation come to life!

 ## How to Use It
 Ready to explore?
-[Click here](https://fastapi-lilibeth.herokuapp.com/) to access our home page.
+[Social Media App](https://fastapi-lilibeth-heroku-22-f8b82f795549.herokuapp.com/)<!--{:target="_blank"}--> to access our home page.
 Once there, you can unleash the possibilities of our FastAPI Social App by clicking on 'Explore the API documentation & start executing them here.'

 Here's how you can get started: